4-year-old dies after being severely injured in Raleigh; man charged with murder

 Police said the 4-year-old girl was taken to the hospital for treatment of severe injuries.
 She did not survive.

-Milton Ray Horton, Jr., 27, was charged with murder in connection with the girl's death.
+Milton Ray Horton Jr., 27, was charged with murder in connection with the girl's death.
 Police said he and the girl are not related, but they would not say how the two knew each other.

+Horton made a first court appearance on Monday afternoon.
+The judge appointed a public defender to represent him.

+Though he is charged with first-degree murder, it remains unclear whether this will be a capital case.

 See breaking news?
 Tell us about it here.